Leveraging Large Language Models For Scalable Vector Graphics Processing: A Review: Conclusion

 Despite recent progress, several challenges remain.
 Many current approaches suffer from artifacts in complex and detailed image generation (even for images with $10$ shapes).
 Moreover, the models have limited ability to edit SVG structures intuitively, and generate inconsistencies during fine-grained vector manipulation.
 Additionally, access to high-quality, large-scale annotated datasets is crucial for further advancements in this field.
 Addressing these limitations will require novel model training strategies, innovations in LLM architecture, and data curation.

 We anticipate that future research will focus on improving model robustness, enhancing SVG-specific tokenization strategies, and leveraging multi-modal approaches to bridge the gap between text-based LLM capabilities and the intricate requirements of vector graphics.
 By refining these methodologies, LLMs have the potential to revolutionize SVG generation, making vector images more accessible, efficient, editable, and customizable for designers, developers, and others.
+We also plan to analyze correlation between model performance and specific SVG complexity metrics and to discover how the relatively simple nature of benchmark SVGs (with average of 5-6 paths) limits applicability to complex real-world graphics.